-One nice feature of natural floor coverings such as jute rugs is that natural fibres don't show dust and dirt.
+One nice feature of natural jute rugs is that natural fibres don't show dust and dirt.
 Simple regular vacuuming is enough to keep your jute rugs looking good for years.
-One downside is that jute is extremely absorbent, so dampness can be an issue.
-For this reason, you should avoid steam cleaning.
+One downside is that jute is extremely absorbent, so dampness can be an issue, so for this reason you should avoid steam cleaning.

-If you want to adorn the floors of your home or office with classically stylish items, Oriental rugs are the perfect choice.
+If you want to adorn the floors of your home or office with classically stylish items, oriental rugs are the perfect choice.
 They’re objects of hardy elegance that bring grace and comfort to your home and can only increase in value as the years pass.
-The term 'Oriental rugs' refers to those flooring's woven by hand using traditional methods in such countries as Turkey, Uzbekistan, India, Pakistan and China.
-Wool is the material of choice, however silk was once popular.
-One distinguishing feature is that their pile is tied to the foundation, a method known as hand knotted rugs.
+The term 'oriental rug' refers to those flooring's woven by hand using traditional methods in such countries as Turkey, Uzbekistan, India, Pakistan and China.
+Wool is the material of choice, however silk was once quite popular.
+One distinguishing feature is that their pile is tied to the foundation, a method known as hand knotting.
 This contributes to their hardiness and longevity.

 Traditionally, natural dyes were used with these rugs, which resulted in their unique appearance.
-Nowadays synthetic dyes are more common.
-Artful choices of dyes infuse Oriental rugs with rich and vibrant hues, such as deep blues, golds, reds and dark earth tones.
+Nowadays, synthetic dyes are more common.
+Artful choices of dyes infuse oriental rugs with rich and vibrant hues, such as deep blues, golds, reds and dark earth tones.
 These help create the air of splendour these rugs display.
 One item of interest is the Kilim.
-It’s a flat woven rug without pile.
-Prized by collectors and aficionados for their rare designs and alluring colours, Kilims are cheaper and less hardy than regular Oriental rugs.
+It’s a flat woven rug without pile that is prized by collectors and aficionados for their rare designs and alluring colours.
+Kilims are also cheaper and less hardy than regular oriental rugs.